mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

 Loading the Geometry Definition
 ===============
 Before we actually begin meshing, we have to set some standard values and import our geometry.
-At first, we set some tolerances for Pointwise
+First, we set some tolerances for Pointwise

 1. Click on ``File`` -> ``Properties``